Hamza-333/Wall-Following-Robot-RL/README.md

 #### Training for accleration and brake along with steering

 By default, the vectorizedMain.py file is set up to run without accleration and brake actions and only steering.

-If you wan to train for accleration and brake as well, run the file with the following argument
+If you want to train for accleration and brake as well, run the file with the following argument

 ```terminal
 python vectorizedMain.py --accel_brake=1